 What to Expect

-Live broadcasted anatomy dissection demonstrations of the shoulder and elbow & hand
+Live broadcasted anatomy dissection demonstrations of the Foot & Ankle and the Knee

 Course Description